 - Can be installed to a variety of hitch receivers

 - Heavy duty hitch-mounted motorcycle carrier for use with wheels up to 8" wide and 600 lbs.

 - Extra-long 71" loading ramp can be stored on the carrier when not in use

 - Includes a 5/8" hitch pin, anti-rattle device, and built-in adjustable wheel chock

-- Manufactured from durable, powder-coated steel with a 600 lb. weight capacity
+- Durable, powder-coated steel construction; 600 lb. weight capacity

 - Designed for Class III or IV 2" hitch receivers